dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 Refreshing the GitHub repo at `http://github.com/rollinscms230/project1-dansmyers` shows that `problem1.c` has now appeared.

-One techinlca point: the push operation is automatically configured to refer to the GitHub-based repo that we cloned with our first command.
+One technical point: the push operation is automatically configured to refer to the GitHub-based repo that we cloned with our first command.
 If we had not started by cloning a remote repo, or if we wanted to push to a different repo, we'd need to use additional commands to configure the target of the push.

 ### Git With It